underscoreio/essential-slick/src/pages/data_modeling.md

   final case class CaseUser(id:Long,name:String)
 ~~~

-Nothing very magical happening here.
-There is a little more typing involved in defining the case class, but we get a lot more meaning using case classes.
-A little more to be defined in the table definition when using case classes, which we will look at in the next section.

-_TODO: Talk about types?_
+As you can see there is little difference between the two implementations.
+A little more typing in defining the case class,
+but we get a lot of benefit.
+The compiler is able to help us with type checking,
+we have a sensible type to pass around,
+which helps with increased meaning ---
+is a tuple of `(Long,String)` the same as `(String,Long)`?
+We can't tell, one could be a count of messages rather than a
+`user`.

+### HList

+Slicks experimental HList implementation is useful if you need to map a table with more than 22 columns.

 ##Tables